MCT-master/mct-master.github.io/_posts/2018-10-16-A-Team-Recording and sampling.md

 At first we struggled to find any reaction, the keypads on the door didn't seem to have enough power to register.

 Then we had more luck on to the fuse box, located in one of the hallways in the ZEB-building.
-What a response! when moving the amplifier close to the cupboard - it created a relatively high pitch tone, with a volume that made teachers come out of their classrooms asking what was going on.
+What a response! when moving the amplifier close to the cupboard - it created a heavy feedback, with a volume that made teachers come out of their classrooms asking what was going on.
 Listen to it underneath.

 <figure align="middle">
 <audio controls>